Neo-Jacobite Revival: The Neo-Jacobites in the political arena

 The continuing Order of the White Rose focused on a romantic ideal of a Jacobite past, expressed through the arts.
 Art dealer Charles Augustus Howell and journalist Sebastian Evans were members of the Order, while poets W. B. Yeats and Andrew Lang were drawn to the cause.

 The Legitimist Jacobite League was a decidedly more militant, political organisation.
 They organised a series of protests and events, often centred on statues of Jacobite heroes.
 In January 1893, the League attempted to lay a wreath at the statue of Charles I at Charing Cross, but were thwarted by a "considerable detachment of police" sent on the personal order of Gladstone.

 They also found supporters within Parliament.
 In 1891, Irish Nationalist Sir John Pope Hennessy, MP for North Kilkenny, attempted to extend Gladstone's Bill to remove limitations on Catholics to cover the Royal Family.
 This was an outcome devoutly wished for by the Neo-Jacobites as a step towards the restoration of the Stuarts.

 Jacobites started to stand as candidates for parliament.
 In 1891, artist Gilbert Baird Fraser stood, as did Vivian, as a candidate in East Bradford for the "Individualist Party" on a thoroughly Jacobite platform, and Walter Clifford Mellor (the son of John James Mellor MP), as a Jacobite in the North Huntingdonshire constituency.
 All three candidates lost.
 In 1895, Vivian stood in North Huntingdonshire as a Jacobite and lost again.
 In 1906, he was the Liberal candidate for Deptford and lost badly despite the support of his friend Winston Churchill.
 Finally, in 1907 he explored a candidacy in Stirling Burghs as a Legitimist; this time he withdrew before the election.

 In Scotland, a number of Scottish Nationalists were drawn to the cause.
 Theodore Napier, the Scottish secretary of the Jacobite League, wrote a polemic titled "The Royal House of Stuart: A Plea for its Restoration.
 An Appeal to Loyal Scotsmen" in 1898, which was published by the Legitimist Jacobite League.
 It was one amongst a large number of publications put out by the League.

 The end of the revival

-The revival largely came to an end with the advent of the First World War: by this time the heiress to the Jacobite claim was the elderly Queen of Bavaria and her son and heir-apparent, Crown Prince Rupprecht, was commanding German troops against the British on the Western Front.
-The various Neo-Jacobite societies are now represented by the Royal Stuart Society.
+The revival largely came to an end with the advent of the First World War; by this time the heiress to the Jacobite claim was the elderly Queen of Bavaria and her son and heir-apparent, Crown Prince Rupprecht, was commanding German troops against the British on the Western Front.
+The various Neo-Jacobite societies are now represented by the Royal Stuart Society, which acknowledges Francis, Duke of Bavaria as head of the House of Stuart, while refraining from making any claim on his behalf.